Key facts

 How do AFS Logistics' rates compare to other freight brokers?

-AFS Logistics' brokerage pricing is most competitive on LTL lanes in the South Central and Southeast US where carrier relationships are deepest.
-The total value comparison should include AFS's freight audit capability — shippers who recover 2–5% of LTL freight spend through error identification often find AFS's all-in cost competitive even if individual transaction rates are not the lowest.
-Use ShipperGuide to benchmark AFS's quoted rates against alternatives before committing.
+AFS pricing is most competitive on LTL lanes in the South Central and Southeast US.
+Total-value comparison should include freight audit — shippers recovering 2–5% of LTL spend through error identification often find AFS's all-in cost competitive.
+Benchmark via ShipperGuide.